heyyjudes/formalizing-fairness-for-stereotypes/README.md

 ### Datasets
 We use two main datasets in our paper:
-- `BiasBios`:
+- `BiasBios`: We use code form the original [BiasBios](https://github.com/microsoft/biosbias) to scrape ~47k progessional biographies.
-- `NELS`:
+- `NELS`: [National Education Longitudinal Study](https://nces.ed.gov/surveys/nels88/) is a national study of 8th graders with follow up surveys until they reached high school.
+We include the processed data we used for our experiments in the data folder.

 ### Code

 We provide two main Jupyter notebooks to reproduce all results from the paper:

-- [`Bios.ipynb`](Bios.ipynb): Reproduce our experiments on the BiosBias dataset, demonstrating real-world impact and mitigation.
+- [`Bios.ipynb`](Bios.ipynb): Reproduce our experiments on the BiosBias dataset three different race-based stereotypes.
-- [`NELS.ipynb`](NELS.ipynb): Reproduce our experiments on the National Education Longtitudinal Survey dataset, demonstrating impact in education.
+- [`NELS.ipynb`](NELS.ipynb): Reproduce our experiments on the National Education Longtitudinal Survey dataset with three different gender based stereotypes.

-These notebooks use our code in `models.py` which implement multicalibration algorithms.
+These notebooks use our code in `models.py` which implement multicalibration algorithms and `data.py` which handles the data processing.

 ### Requirements